batiati/tigerbeetle.net/README.md

 TigerBeetle uses `io_uring`, and we use whatever the DotNet SDK implementation does.
 [Maybe in future releases, DotNet will support `io_uring`](https://github.com/dotnet/runtime/issues/51985)

-### 5. Windows and old Linuxes
+### 5. Compatibility

-It can run on environments where native code isn't compatible or allowed.
+The native client can only run on the same platforms supported by TigerBeetle, currently Linux > 5.1 and OSX (Windows support is planned).

-The managed client does not depend on native code, and it can run on Windows and old Linux distributions.
+The managed client can run on environments where native code isn't compatible or allowed, like Windows and old Linux distributions.

 ## TODO List